OneOfTheInfiniteMonkeys/pizero-wu-tinyfilemanager/README.md

 > Based on TinyFileManager by prasathmani, PiZero-WU TinyFileManager is simple web based file manager that is a fast and small file manager with a single file, multi-language ready web application for storing, uploading, editing and managing files and folders online via web browser.
 The Application runs on PHP 5.5+, It allows the creation of multiple users and each user can have its own directory and a build-in support for managing text files with cloud9 IDE and it supports syntax highlighting for over 150+ languages and over 35+ themes.

-The PiZero-WU fork includes specific extensions to permit viewing of special file types rendered by a fork of pyembrodery.
+>The PiZero-WU fork includes specific extensions to permit viewing of special file types rendered by a fork of pyembrodery and configuration specific to PiZero-Wu.

 ## Demo
 [Demo](https://pizero-wu-tinyfilemanager.github.io/demo/)